Resources > Civic icons and images

 • AI files are the best file format for making significant changes to the original image.
 This format will require Adobe Illustrator software.

-Regardless of the file format you choose, your images come in a default size, and you may want to resize them to suit your needs.
+Regardless of your file format, your images come in a default size, and you may want to resize them to suit your needs.

 To resize your image on a PC using Microsoft Paint: